Increased security and better quality of life for care recipients through technology

 We are extremely satisfied with this security enhancing technology.
 Some patient groups, such as those with dementia, can stay at home for longer.
 It delays going up a step on the care staircase.
 This creates a sense of being in control, for them to be able to live in their own home, increasing a sense of security for relatives as well as ensuring patient safety.
 The technical solutions give us a unique opportunity to adapt to the needs of each patient, where the focus is on the patient.

-Old people can stay home longer thanks to digital solution
+The elderly can stay home longer thanks to digital solution

 Grimstad municipality, located on the south coast of Norway, wanted to ensure that municipality residents could receive supervision and care when they needed it.
 The goal was that even people with a great need of healthcare and care could also stay at home for as long as possible, and, at the same time, be safe both during the day and at night, but without being disturbed unnecessarily.